-The Krane Hotel on Copenhagen Harbour
+The Krane Hotel Offers Stunning Views of Copenhagen Harbour

 Continuing our search for the most unique hotel experiences on the planet, take a look at this concept in Denmark from architecture firm Arcgency which turns an industrial coal crane in a Copenhagen harbour into a luxury two-person city-break sanctuary.
 Aptly, it’s called The Krane.